ufarooq/IPFSLite/README.md

 ```

 The "peers" section are relays peers which were automatically detected.
-The have an address and a Peer ID (PID).
+Each of the peers have an address and a Peer ID (PID).
 The "adds" section contains a fast "peer" address with the given PID ("pid").
 The "alias" is the name of the **IPFS Lite** node.
 **Note:**